LLM Program Optimization via Retrieval Augmented Search: Experiments

-\textbf{Metrics.} Running gem5 on all test cases to evaluate a single program can be prohibitively computationally expensive due to the large overhead of running gem5.
+\textbf{Metrics.} Running gem5 on all test cases to evaluate a single program can be prohibitively computationally expensive (for compute specifications, see Appendix \ref{app:compute})..
 Instead, we measure running time averaged across a subset of 5 randomly selected test cases; these 5 test cases are fixed ahead-of-time.
 To validate this strategy, we check the correlation between running times on the full test suite vs. our 5 random test cases across all programs in the PIE test set; we find a strong correlation (Pearson's $r = 0.89$, $p < 0.001$; Spearman's $\rho = 0.86$, $p < 0.001$), suggesting that 5 test cases suffices to obtain an accurate estimate of running time.
 We report results on the held-out test set $\Pi_{\text{test}}\subseteq\mathcal{P}$ of 973 unoptimized programs provided by the PIE benchmark.
-Our main metric is ``mean best speedup'', which is the speedup
+Our main metric is ``mean best speedup''

-of the final program $p'$ compared to the original program $p$, averaged across all test programs $p\in\Pi_{\text{test}}$, where The minimum speedup is set to 1 since we can always return $p$.
-We also report ``\% optimized'', which is the number of test programs $p$ for which the optimized program $p'$ is at least 1.1$\times$ as fast as $p$.
+of the final program $p'$ compared to the original program $p$, averaged across all test programs $p\in\Pi_{\text{test}}$, where the minimum speedup is set to 1 since we can always return $p$.
+We also report ``\% Optimized'', which is the number of test programs $p$ for which the optimized program $p'$ is at least 1.1$\times$ as fast as $p$.
 While this metric is not the main goal of our system, it helps capture the diversity of programs that can be optimized using a given approach.
+For Mercury, we report their Pass@1 and Beyond@1 (mean runtime percentile) metrics \citep{du2024mercury}, with the modification that fastest generated program using each approach is assumed to be the 1 sample generated by the LLM.